leandroagudelo189/jekyll-now/about.md

 ---
 #### We are currently in development.
 We hope to see you back when we are up and running.
 Enquiries for career prospects, funding and investment opportunities, please refer to [contact@renesence.com](mailto:email@domain.com)

-Renesence labs is a research and educational organization whose primary goals are:
+Given our believe that the creation of long-term solutions entails long-term endeavours, renesence labs embrace scientific discovery with research and education.
+We are an organization whose primary goals are:

 # Research

+Existing deep learning models lack allostatic strategies.
+In addition, current systems offer great performance in narrow environment or applications.
+This means that deep reinforcement learning or evolutionary strategies fail to integrate responses across multiple non-related environments.
+In fact, there is no viable long-term memory approach for multi-environment integration.
+Training these systems remains very expensive, even for approaches that mimic natural selection such as genetic algorithms.
+Interestingly, biological systems have solved the problem of integrating massive tons of data with long-term memory of a particular response in mainly two ways.
+Fortunately, our understanding of biological/cellular systems that have evolved long-term memory encoding via genetic transcription makes them suitable for multi-environment integration.

+- Allostatic deep learning systems that emulate transcriptional encoding
-- Develop allostatic deep learning systems that combine reinforcement learning and evolutionary strategies
+- Develop deep learning systems that combine reinforcement learning and evolutionary strategies
--
+- Develop hybrid deep learning algorithms for unsupervised tasks

+In addition, biological systems such as genomic data has a lot of commonalities/redundancy, which explains their low metric entropy.
+This allows the use of compressive algorithms for reconstitution

 # Applied Research